Friday, April 11, 2025

 Sara Arias-de-Reyna and Gabor Wiese, Algebraic Curves and Applications to Cryptography

-Steven Galbraith, Mathemathematics of Public Key Cryptography
+Steven Galbraith, Mathematics of Public Key Cryptography

 Neal Koblitz, A Course in Number Theory and Cryptogtraphy, Graduate Texts in Mathematics 114, Springer-Verlag, 1994